psyomn/bcgj10/README.md

 or an escape room:

-* one puzzle leads to another room, and gives you another weaponn
+* one puzzle leads to another room, and gives you another weapon
 * everything leads you to the final thing that you uncover, and you are finally free

+## Working Premise:

+A repeating time loop with an escape room that only has a single solution.

+One weapon - Many uses... how is this explained.

+Power as coercion.
+That's the weapon and that is why our protagonist is in the room.
+That is why he is left with precious few options, repeat forever or die.

+The narrator modifies the scenario and scene on each repeat until the final repeat.